RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.1_ml_overview.md

 You will focus on building, debugging, and deploying the NLP Prediction Service.
 You will also integrate the following important components:

 * [Lifeline](https://github.com/RedHatGov/serverless-workshop-code/tree/main/lifeline) - a React based web application
-* [Twilio](https://www.twilio.com/) - a communications API for building the phone/text user interaction

 Feel free to ask your instructor if you have any questions about this architecture.
 Let's get started!